ryanLahbabi/EMBEDDED_SYSTEMS/README.md

 When the robot is powered up or reset, the selection should initially be point A. The Free LED should therefore be lit green.

-Placing a robot for the start:

-When the robot is placed on the table, it must straddle the segment preceding the start marker.
-The line follower should be directly over the start marker.

 Before starting the test:

-The robot is placed at start marker A.
+The robot is placed at starting point A.

-The evaluator chooses a point among {F, G, H, I} and places a pole there.
+The evaluator chooses a point amongst {F, G, H, I} and places a pole there.

-The evaluator chooses a point among {N, O} and places a pole there.
+The evaluator chooses a point amongst {N, O} and places a pole there.

-The evaluator can optionally place a last post on a point chosen among {L, K}.
+The evaluator can optionally place a last post on a point chosen amongst {L, K}.

 ### Part 1 (from A):

 Once the robot is powered on by the evaluator, the latter will select the starting point A. Once running, the robot must detect and remember the location of the poles using its distance sensor.
 Each time a pole is detected, the robot stops then emits a sound for one second and then continues to move forward.
 If the pole detected is close to it (points F, H, K, N) the sound emitted must be high-pitched.
-If the pole is far (points G, I, L, O), the sound must be serious.
+If the pole is far (points G, I, L, O), the sound must be low-pitched.

-When the robot reaches marker B, it stops.
+When the robot reaches starting point B, it stops.
 The evaluator will then press the reset button to reset the motherboard.
 He will then make sure that the robot is well placed.
-That is to say straddling the segment and the nose on the starting point.
+That is to say straddling the segment and the nose in the starting point.
 It will then select starting point B.

 ### Part 2 (from B):

-From marker B, the robot starts moving forward, makes a 90 degree turn at point C, then another at point D. It continues and heads towards the fork at point E where it will have to choose the path free of poles .
+From starting point B, the robot starts moving forward, makes a 90 degree turn at point C, then another at point D. It continues and heads towards the fork at point E where it will have to choose the path free of poles .

-Arrived at J it advances to place its center of rotation vis-à-vis the points K and L. If a pole is on L, it makes a turn of 15 degrees clockwise, pause for a second, makes the opposite turn and continues its path towards M. If a pole is on K instead, it performs the same action sequence, but this time the initial turn is counterclockwise.
+Arrived at J it advances to place itselt of the center of rotation of points K and L. If a pole is on L, it makes 15 degree turn clockwise, pauses for a second, makes the opposite turn and continues its path towards M. If a pole is on K instead, it performs the same action sequence, but this time the initial turn is counterclockwise.

 Finally, if there is no post, it does not turn.
 Instead, it will have to back up 1.5 inches, pause for a second, then start back towards M. At this point, the robot again chooses the path without a pole.
 At P, the robot continues to Q and makes a 90 degree turn, then another to R and goes to S. When it gets to S, it does not stop and continues with the third part.